GSA/digitalgov.gov/content/posts/2015-09-21-how-a-two-day-sprint-moved-an-agency-twenty-years-forward.md

   * One designer and two developers from the 18F Consulting team
   * One product owner from the WHD modernization team
   * Three WHD Investigators who frequently use this handbook
   * Three to five representatives from the division’s communications, policy, and document management teams.
 They helped us understand different use cases in the process and the current state of document creation, editing, and publication.

 ## Tuesday morning: Kick off!

 We facilitated a two-hour kick-off meeting (sometimes called an Inception).
 It got the group aligned around the problem and to agree on a plan moving forward.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-292-group-1.jpg" alt="Kick off (Inception)" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-292-group-1.jpg" alt="Kick off (Inception)" %}

 During this Inception we: